BarbeMCR/the-betrothed/README.md

 | L     | Move to previous level |
 | R     | Move to following level |
 | A     | Select level |

+---
+## Credits

+@BarbeMCR (aka myself) - Programming, graphics, music, SFXs, font, level design, mechanics...
+(I created the game and since this is a solo project don't expect many people working on the actual game)

+**But, most importantly, everybody who contributed with testing and various tidbits, like those folks:**

+- Aleee - Early testing, early controller testing